askfrsltn/skills_profile_dashboard/README.md

                 let d=date.getDate()+"-"+months[date.getMonth()]+"-"+date.getFullYear();
                 datesObject[dates[i].id] = d;

-- ***Get Data form local storage userObject** - this step is needed to work with visuals on dashboard page:
+- ***Get Data form local storage userObject** - this step is needed to work with visuals on the dashboard page:

         // retrieve userObject from the localStoarge
         userObject=JSON.parse(localStorage.getItem("userObject")); // parse from LocalStorage

-- **Create new group of visuals for 2nd page** - this step unfortunately required quite simple but long routine manual coding and calculation in JS.
-In order to prepare for this step I grouped the skills and theory elements in separate table in Google sheet (see picture 4 for fragment image).
+- **Create a new group of visuals for 2nd page** - this step unfortunately required quite simple but long routine manual coding and calculation in JS.
+To prepare for this step I grouped the skills and theory elements in a separate table in Google sheet (see picture 4 for fragment image).
 If interested you can see complete file following the link -  [complete GoogleSheets file](https://docs.google.com/spreadsheets/d/1SpufglcNxwii_YfiRx_VtilaV6URxorlfLOkcrcpS8o/edit?usp=sharing).

-    **Picture 4: Fragment od skills analysis table:**
+    **Picture 4: Fragment of skills analysis table:**
     ![detailed user flow](assets/img/skillstable.png "fragment of table used to group skills")

     Java Script code:

-        // 3.CALCULATE SKILLS VARIABLES FOR DASHBOARD PAGE to assign it later to all
+        // 3.CALCULATE SKILLS VARIABLES FOR DASHBOARD PAGE to assign it later to all the html elements

         // LANGUAGES
             // HTML